priyanshj125/pdf-similarity/README.md

     git clone https://github.com/priyanshj125/pdf-similarity.git
     cd pdf-similarity
 ##Usage
-Run the main script:
+1.Run the main script:
-python main.py
+2.python main.py

 The script will process the PDF files in the test directory and output the similarity results.